1990 Andalusian regional election

-A regional election was held in Andalusia on Saturday, 23 June 1990, to elect the 3rd Parliament of the autonomous community.
+A regional election was held in Andalusia on 23 June 1990 to elect the 3rd Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.

 The candidate for the PSOE, Manuel Chaves, was invested as President of the Regional Government of Andalusia for the first time, after winning the election with an absolute majority of seats.
 He would remain in the presidency of this autonomous community for the longest period of time than any of his predecessors, not stepping down from office until 2009.